 The most popular type of piccolo is tuned in Bb.
 Lastly, the Piccolo is small in size; it’s just slightly bigger than a pocket-sized trumpet.
 This makes them more convenient to move around.

-The original Bb trumpet is large; hence it’s difficult to move around.
+The original trumpet is large; hence, it’s difficult to move around.
 The pocket trumpet is a trimmed version of the original trumpet.
 It often comes as a Bb or C pocket trumpet.

 What a pocket trumpet gives you is the sound of the Bb trumpet in a smaller body.
 Aside from their size, there are still some close differences.
 For instance, the pocket trumpet has a less piercing sound due to its tight coils.

-As Bb Pocket trumpets are often aimed at beginners, you have to be careful when shooping around to make sure that you get one that’s made of good quality.
+As Bb Pocket trumpets are often aimed at beginners, you have to be careful when shopping around to make sure that you get one that’s made of good quality.

 6. The Bugle